AbhinandanThakur/QUICKCOMMERCE/README.md

 ---

-## Interview Talking Points

-If you're presenting this in a PM or product analytics interview:

 **On the product thesis:**
 "The insight that mattered wasn't that habitual users retained better — that's obvious.
 The insight was that discount-acquired users mask the problem at D7.
 You only see the retention gap at W4, and only if you segment by acquisition channel.
 Standard cohort cuts hide it."